smapiot/piral/docs/reference/architecture.md

 Piral does not start from zero.
 The stack that is used by Piral is React-based.
 Nevertheless, the API supports any kind of framework, as long as it can work with an arbitrary element to render into.

-Piral itself is based on **React** and its eco-system, e.g., **React DOM** (to render on a website), **React Router** (for routing), **React Atom** (global state management using `React.Context`) and **React Arbiter** (recalling modules at runtime).
+Piral itself is based on **React** and its eco-system, e.g., **React DOM** (to render on a website), **React Router** (for routing), **React Atom** (global state management using `React.Context`) and an React independent building block **Piral Base** (which allows loading modules at runtime).

 ![Building blocks of Piral](../diagrams/blocks.svg)

-As far as `piral` is concerned we take `piral-core` (main library without any backend or specialized API) and `piral-ext` (useful plugins for extending the pilet API) into account to become a single package. `piral` can be thought of as a framework, while the other building blocks are just ordinary libraries.
+As far as `piral` is concerned we take `piral-core` (main library without any backend or specialized API) and a set of standard plugins aggregated in `piral-ext` into account to become a single package. `piral` can be thought of as a framework, while the other building blocks are just ordinary libraries.

 To give any development another boost the Piral ecosystem also contains pre-made layouts and plugins.
 Any kind of layout plus any number of plugins may be used when creating your own Piral instance.

 An (technically speaking: inaccurate) analogy to illustrate what this means is that `piral-core` is like the Linux kernel.
 A certain distribution like Ubuntu would be `piral`.
 Additionally to the kernel there can be some special programs ("drivers"), which would be the Piral plugins.
 An application running in user space would then be a pilet.
+In this analogy the role of `piral-base` would be a specific kernel driver, e.g., the TCP/IP driver.

 A pilet is just an NPM package containing a library.
 The library (JS file) is consumed by Piral, while the package is inspected and unpacked by a service (pilet feed service).
 The package contains some meta data, one or more JS files and potentially some other assets.